Areas of Expertise

 Relevant proceedings may be within the jurisdiction of the employment tribunal or the civil courts.

-Anthony is appointed to the Welsh Government panel for employment matters.
+Anthony has been appointed since 2008 to the Welsh Government panel for employment matters resulting in him advising and representing the Welsh Ministers.

 Anthony also handles the mediation of employment-based disputes.